swiftlang/swift/lib/Syntax/README.md

 ask, we thaw those out by creating a new `GenericParameterClauseSyntaxData`, cache it as our child, set its parent to `this`, and send it back to the caller.

+You can think of `SyntaxData` as "concrete" or "realized" syntax nodes.
+They represent a specific piece of source code, have an absolute location, line and column number, etc. `RawSyntax` are more like the integer 1 - existing in theory everywhere it occurs.

 Beyond this, `SyntaxData` nodes have *no signficant public API*.

 - `SyntaxData` are immutable.